sourcehut-mirrors/chawan/doc/hacking.md

 For primitive types, just set them to 0, "", etc.

-#### "out" parameters

-They crash the 1.6.14 compiler.
-Use "var" for now.

 #### Copying operations

 `substr` and `x[n..m]` copies.
 Try to use `toOpenArray` instead, which